 - (a) Land Dedication.
+Land Dedication.
 Payments and dedications made under the requirements of this Section shall be made payable or dedicated to the Town.
 Dedication of such sites and land areas to the Town shall be free and clear of all liens and encumbrances.
 The applicant shall provide for the installation of the streets adjacent to the park and school sites, the installation of water, sewer and other public utilities to the park and school sites, and overlot grading as may be necessary of the park and school sites. - (b) Fee-in-Lieu of Dedication.
-If there is not sufficient property on the plat to provide land for the entire school or park facility required, with the approval of the Council, the subdivider may, in lieu of dedication of all or part of the land requirements, pay fees in lieu of the equivalent land areas which would have been dedicated to public facilities.
-Fees are to be calculated in the following manner:

-- (1) Fees shall be calculated based on the full market value of the land assuming the plat has been approved and proper zoning exists. - (2) Full market value shall be determined by mutual agreement between the subdivider and the Council.
+Fee-in-Lieu of Dedication.
+If there is not sufficient property on the plat, or within the development, to provide land for the entire school or park facility required, with the approval of the Council, the developer may, in lieu of dedication of all or part of the land requirements, pay fees in lieu of the equivalent land areas which would have been dedicated to public facilities.
+Fees are to be calculated in the following manner: - (1) Fees shall be calculated based on the full market value of the land assuming the plat has been approved and proper zoning exists. - (2) Full market value shall be determined by mutual agreement between the subdivider and the Council.
 In the event of inability of any of the above parties to agree on the value of the subject land, the subdivider shall submit to the Town a written appraisal from a licensed Colorado appraiser.
-The applicant shall pay the cost of said appraisal. - (3) Such appraisal may be submitted during the review period of the Final Plat.
-If the Council believes that the appraised value is not accurate, it may obtain its own appraisal from a licensed Colorado appraiser, or determine the fair market value by such procedure as the Council deems appropriate. - (4) All fees-in-lieu of dedications are to be paid prior to the approval of the recording of the Final Plat unless otherwise agreed by the Council. - (5) For subdivisions that are platted in phases, the above calculations can be made on a phase-byphase basis through methods to be devised by the Council realizing that by virtue of developing one (1) phase, the value of the undeveloped adjacent phase will increase.
+The applicant shall pay the cost of said appraisal. - (3) Such appraisal may be submitted during the review period of the Final Plat or Site Plan.
+If the Council believes that the appraised value is not accurate, it may obtain its own appraisal from a licensed Colorado appraiser, or determine the fair market value by such procedure as the Council deems appropriate.

+- (4) All fees-in-lieu of dedications are to be paid prior to the approval of the recording of the Final Plat or, in the case of a Site Plan, prior to the issuance of any Town permit related to the Site Plan, unless otherwise agreed by the Council. - (5) For subdivisions that are platted in phases, the above calculations can be made on a phase-by-phase basis through methods approved by the Council realizing that by virtue of developing one (1) phase, the value of the undeveloped adjacent phase will increase.
 The subdivider has the option of paying the fees for all phases upon the due date of fees for the first phase. - (c) Unacceptable Land for Dedication.
 Unless otherwise determined by the Council in its sole discretion, land areas that are not acceptable in determining the fulfillment of the requirements for the provision of land areas for public purpose facility sites shall include the following: - (1) Natural drainageways, streams, gullies and rivers including all lands within the 100-year floodplain. - (2) Rights-of-way and/or easements for irrigation ditches and aqueducts. - (3) Steep, rugged and hazardous geological land areas, and such other areas as are not conducive for use as the intended park or school site.

-7.24.160 Landscape Design
+10.24.150 Landscape Design